 (a) Delegation of micro-purchase authority.

 (i) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) has management responsibility of the purchase card program.
 See Appendix GG for further delegation.
-The senior contracting official designates the Level 3 agency/organization program coordinator (A/OPC) (see Appendix EE), with final approval and endorsement of the Level 3 A/OPC.
+The senior contracting official designates the Level 3 agency/organization program coordinator (A/OPC) (see Appendix EE).

-(ii) Installation commanders or activity directors shall appoint the purchase card approving official as the certifying officer for purposes of certifying payments to the paying office (disbursing officer) for purchase card issuer invoices.
+(ii) Installation commanders or activity directors shall appoint the purchase card billing official as the certifying officer for purposes of certifying payments to the paying office (disbursing officer) for purchase card issuer invoices.
 Certifying officers are financially liable for erroneous payments resulting from the performance of their duties in accordance with Title 31, United States Code, section 3328.

 (iii) CCOs shall do the following: